-The WBOs as a duty of care, can confidentially report any disclosures involving actual or threatened harm to other people or to property to the ACC who will investigate the matter and may then recommend that the Management Committee take appropriate action including informing the police.
-Urgent matters may be escalated from a Mediator to a Co-Convenor or the Party Director..
+The MSOs as a duty of care, can confidentially report any disclosures involving actual or threatened harm to other people or to property to the ACC who will investigate the matter and may then recommend that the Management Committee take appropriate action including informing the police.
+Urgent matters may be escalated by an MSO to a Convenor or the Party Director.